 As an international applicant, you are required to demonstrate how you intend to finance your education at the University of Bridgeport during your first year of study.
 When you go for your visa interview, you will also be asked how you will finance the subsequent years of your studies.

-Another example, if you received a UB international undergraduate scholarship for $10,000/year, you would then need to show how you or your sponsor(s) would finance the remaining $20,000 of your educational costs.
+If you received a UB international undergraduate scholarship for $10,000/year, you would then need to show how you or your sponsor(s) would finance the remaining $20,000 of your educational costs.
 In this case, you or your sponsor(s) would need to submit a bank statement for $20,000.

-Whether your studies are being financed by means of your own personal savings, parental support, outside private or government scholarships, or any combination of these, you must arrange to send official bank statements or official financial sponsorship letters with your application form.
+Whether your studies are being financed by your own personal savings, parental support, outside private or government scholarships, or any combination of these, you must arrange to send official bank statements or official financial sponsorship letters with your application form.

 Important to Remember

 The University of Bridgeport offers partial academic merit scholarships for international undergraduate and graduate students.
+Full scholarships are not available.